N6REJ/Bears-ADA-Clock/README.md

    - Toggle "Start with Windows" to automatically launch the clock at login
    - Enabled by default for convenience
    - Automatically configures Windows startup registry entries
+   - You can also toggle this from the clock's right-click context menu (Start with Windows)

 5. **Preview Section**:
    - See exactly how your settings will look